Hypfer/Valetudo/docs/_pages/knowledge_base/supported-roborock-devices.md

 Also, the charging contacts are found on the back side of the robot.

 ![Gen 1 Label](./img/devices/roborock/gen1-label.jpg)
-Please note that Gen 1 Vacuums with a production date >= 2019-09 may come with newer firmwares preinstalled which disables local OTA and thus **making the Installation of Valetudo impossible without opening the device.**
+Please note that Gen 1 Vacuums with a production [date >= 2019-09 (ver >= 4004)](https://twitter.com/dgi_DE/status/1273742178783805441) may come with newer firmwares preinstalled which disables local OTA and thus **making the Installation of Valetudo impossible without opening the device.**

 We don't know yet when they've exactly started manufacturing them like that, however there's at least